TJ's Custom Gunworks

 I used to spend 50%-70% of my "open hours" talking and answering questions for free and getting paid nothing for this service.

-As of "March 20, 2000" I am no longer be a free directory assistance and free data bank.
+As of "March 2000" I am no longer a free directory assistance and free data bank.

-I am very glad to continue to provide the service to you, only I want some compensation for my time,
+I am very glad to continue to provide the service to you, only I want to be compensatied for my time, just like any doctor or lawyer,

-I don't think I am being that unreasonable, do you ?
+I don't think I am being that unreasonable.

 Please mail payment for parts etc to :